Autoencoders and Probabilistic Inference with Missing Data: An Exact Solution for The Factor Analysis Case: Theory

 \section{Theory}

 We focus on generative models which have latent variables associated with each datapoint.
-We assume that such a model has been trained on fully visible data, and that the task is to perform inference of the latent variables in the presence of missing data, and reconstruction of the missing input data.
+We assume that such a model has been trained on fully visible data, and that the task is to perform inference of the latent variables in the presence of missing data, and to reconstruct the missing input data.

 Consider a generative latent-variable model that consists of a prior distribution $p(\vec{z})$ over latent variables $\vec{z}$ of dimension $K$, and a conditional distribution over data variables given latents $p(\vec{x} | \vec{z})$.
 When there is missing data, the data variables $\vec{x}$ can be separated into the visible variables $\vec{x}_v$ and missing variables $\vec{x}_m$. $\vec{m}$ is a missing-data indicator function such that $m_j = 1$ if $x_j$ has been observed, and $m_j = 0$ if $x_j$ is missing.
 Let $\vec{x}$ have dimension $D$, with $D_v$ visible and $D_m$ missing variables.